lidofinance/terra-docs/docs/contracts/rewards_dispatcher.md

 ### ```UpdateConfig```

 Updates the dispatcher's configuration.
-Can only be executed by owner.
+Can only be executed by the owner.

 ```rust
 pub enum ExecuteMsg{